-The objective of this task is to monitor and implement the St. Clair County 2045 Long Range Transportation Plan (LRTP) and the SEMCOG's Regional Transportation Plan (RTP) for Southeast Michigan.
-These plans were both adopted in early 2019 and contain goals/objectives and performance measures that will guide transportation planning activities in the coming years.
-During this program year, we will begin having discussions and initial planning sessions for the next LRTP.
+The objective of this task is to develop/update the St. Clair County 2050 Long Range Transportation Plan (LRTP) in coordination with SEMCOG's Regional Transportation Plan (RTP) for Southeast Michigan.

+These plans are both set to be adopted in 2024 and contain goals/objectives and performance measures that will guide transportation planning activities in the coming years.

-The SCCOTS 2045 LRTP defines the goals and objectives, outlines the transportation decision making process, and identifies fiscally constrained multi-modal transportation improvements for St. Clair County to the year 2045.
+The SCCOTS 2050 LRTP defines the goals and objectives, outlines the transportation decision making process, and identifies fiscally constrained multi-modal transportation improvements for St. Clair County to the year 2050.
 The projects identified as part of this LRTP are ultimately incorporated into SEMCOG's Regional Transportation Plan (RTP).

 - 1. Staff reports on long range transportation planning activities. - 2.
 Project working papers. - 3.
 Participation and data sharing in travel demand modeling activities. - 4.
 Participation in long range planning meetings. - 5.
 Implementation of the goals/objectives of this plan and carry out the projects identified. - 6.
 Monitor, implement, and support the performance measures list. - 7.
-Performance measures and rules that come out of the FAST Act will be included in the development of this plan.
+Performance measures and rules that come out of the Bipartisian Infrastructure Law will be included in the development of this plan.